presidentbeef/brakeman/README.md

 Brakeman is a static analysis tool which checks Ruby on Rails applications for security vulnerabilities.

-It targets Rails versions > 2.0 with experimental support for Rails 3.x
+It targets Rails versions 2.x and 3.x.

-There is also a [plugin available](https://github.com/presidentbeef/brakeman-jenkins-plugin) for Jenkins/Hudson.
+There is also a [plugin available](http://brakemanscanner.org/docs/jenkins/) for Jenkins/Hudson.

 # Homepage